rothnic/docker-tinyconda/README.md

 11. Build image with `docker build -t <your_app_name> .`
 12. Run the app with `docker run --rm -it <your_app_name>` or `docker run --rm -it <your_app_name> /app/<script_name>.py arg1 arg2`

+### Troubleshooting
+Note: If you have issues when running your app in the docker environment, there is likely an issue between package requirements for your local machine OS vs linux.
+In that case do the following:

+1. Run the image with bash as entrypoint: `docker run --rm -it --entrypoint=/bin/bash test_app`
+2. enter `source activate app`
+3. `conda install <package>` where package is suspected to have issues
+4. `conda env export`
+5. Copy the output from export into the environment.yml and rebuild app.

 ## Docker Images
 The dockerfile is available for customization, but the most common use should be by using the pre-built version from docker hub.
 This currently comes in two